graycoreio/magento2-orders-graphql/README.md

 ### Schema

-Refer to the [GraphQL schema](etc/schema.graphqls) for documentation about the type available in the queries.
+Refer to the [GraphQL schema](etc/schema.graphqls) for documentation about the types available in the queries.